-CIRCOR International: In the third quarter of 2022, the company’s total order levels were up 26% organically, with Aerospace and Defense up a solid 74% and Industrial orders gaining 8%.
-This has been instrumental in the stock’s 20.3% price gain over the past three months.
-A strong backlog of $497 million, which marked a 14% increase driven by strong demand in both Aerospace & Defense and Industrial segments would support its top-line performance in the forthcoming quarters.
-New products for missiles fusing devices and space application, growth in medical products and the sustained momentum in commercial aerospace aided by the ongoing recovery in the market, bode well for the Aerospace & Defense segment.
-In the Industrial segment, higher pricing has helped the company counter the inflationary pressures and deliver solid margin expansion.
-Power generation, midstream O&G, new business activities for lithium batteries manufacturing, aftermarket are expected to drive growth for the segment.
+CIRCOR International: In 2022, the company’s total order levels grew 12% organically, with Aerospace and Defense rising 24% and Industrial orders gaining 7%.
+This has been instrumental in the stock’s 43% price gain over the past six months.
+The company witnessed a strong backlog of $543 million at the end of 2022, which marked a 22% year-over-year increase, driven by strong demand in the Aerospace & Defense, and Industrial segments.
+This will support its top-line performance in the forthcoming quarters.
+New products for missile fusing devices and space applications, growth in medical products, and the sustained momentum in commercial aerospace, aided by the ongoing recovery in the market, bode well for the Aerospace & Defense segment.
+In the Industrial segment, higher pricing has helped the company counter inflationary pressures and deliver solid margin expansion.
+Power generation, midstream O&G, new business activities for lithium battery manufacturing, are expected to drive growth for the segment.

-The Zacks Consensus Estimate for CIRCOR International earnings for this year has moved up 2% over the past 30 days.
-The company has a trailing four-quarter earnings surprise of 40.3%, on average.
-Burlington, MA-based CIRCOR is one of the world’s leading providers of mission critical flow control products and services for the Industrial and Aerospace & Defense markets.
-The stock carries a Zacks Rank #2.
+The Zacks Consensus Estimate for CIRCOR International earnings for 2023 has moved up 32% over the past 60 days.
+The company has a trailing four-quarter earnings surprise of 57.7%, on average.
+Burlington, MA-based CIRCOR is one of the world’s leading providers of mission-critical flow control products and services for the Industrial, and Aerospace & Defense markets.
+The company currently flaunts a Zacks Rank #1 (Strong Buy).

 Price and Consensus: CIR

-ESAB Corporation: In October 2022, the company completed the acquisition of Ohio Medical, a global leader in oxygen regulators and central gas systems.
-The buyout is expected to be accretive to ESAB’s adjusted earnings in the first full year of ownership.
-Ohio Medical provides it with strong brands and distribution in the large and attractive North American market and significant cross-selling opportunities globally with its existing GCE business.
-The company continues its track record of innovation and new product introductions with the upcoming global launch of the game-changing Renegade VOLT battery-powered welder in partnership with DEWALT.
-This offering strengthens ESAB’s equipment portfolio and fills a key customer need of improved transportability and is expected to improve ESAB’s margins.
-The company is progressing toward its goal of creating a faster growing, higher-margin, and less-cyclical business.
-Backed by these developments, the company’s shares have surged 50% over the past three months.
+ESAB Corp: In 2022, the company furthered its M&A strategy with the buyouts of Ohio, Therapy Equipment and Swift-Cut acquisitions, strengthening its gas control and fabrication technology businesses.
+In 2022, the company was successfully launched as a public company.
+It continues its track of innovation and product introductions with the upcoming global launch of the game-changing Renegade VOLT battery-powered welder in partnership with DEWALT.
+This offering strengthens ESAB’s equipment portfolio and fills a key customer need for improved transportability and is expected to improve ESAB’s margins.
+The company is progressing toward its goal of creating a faster-growing, higher-margin and less-cyclical business.
+The company’s shares have surged 61% over the past six months.

-North Bethesda, MD-based ESAB Corporation engages in the formulation, development, manufacture, and supply of consumable products and equipment for use in cutting, joining, and automated welding, as well as gas control equipment.
-The Zacks Consensus Estimate for ESAB’s current-year earnings has moved north by 2% over the past 30 days.
-The Zacks Ranked #2 stock has a trailing four-quarter earnings surprise of 10.6%.
+North Bethesda, MD-based ESAB Corp engages in the formulation, development, manufacture, and supply of consumable products and equipment for use in cutting, joining, and automated welding, as well as gas-control equipment.
+The Zacks Consensus Estimate for ESAB’s current-year earnings has moved north by 3.4% over the past 60 days.
+The Zacks Ranked #1 stock has a trailing four-quarter earnings surprise of 11.8%.

 Price and Consensus: ESAB

-Timken is based in North Canton, OH and designs, manufactures, and manages engineered bearings and power transmission products worldwide.
-The Zacks Consensus Estimate for TKR’s current-year earnings has moved up 1% over the past 30 days.
-The figure indicates year-over-year growth of 13%.
-TKR has a trailing four-quarter earnings surprise of 15.7%, on average.
-The stock has an estimated long-term earnings growth rate of 12% and a Zacks Rank #3 (Hold).
+Headquartered in Oslo, Norway, NHYDY engages in power production, bauxite extraction, alumina refining, aluminum smelting, remelting, and recycling activities, and the provision of extruded solutions worldwide.
+The Zacks Consensus Estimate for Norsk Hydro’s current-year earnings has moved 4.4% north over the past 60 days.
+The company has a trailing four-quarter earnings surprise of 41.3%, on average.
+NHYDY has an estimated long-term earnings growth rate of 12.8% and a Zacks Rank #2 (Buy), currently.